pereznetworks/TD-Project9/project9-gallery-app/README.md

       STEP 4:

-      Setup a javascript that exports your API-KEY
+      Setup a javascript module that exports your API-KEY

         this projects src/app.js...

          will try to import the API-KEY from a javascript file, like this...

-`import flicker from '../Flickr/config`
+`import flickr from '../Flickr/config`

          this javscript file is expected to export a key in a object,

          the code may look like this...

+ `const flickr = {key: 'yourkey',};
+  export default flickr;
  `
-    const Api = {key: 'yourkey',};
-    export default Api
- `

-         if you do implement OATH,
+         if you DO implement OATH,

          you will probably will not be using a copy this repo...

          but if you do and are still using a copy this repo......

-         you should add the secret to the flickr object
+         you should add the 'secret' to the flickr object

          as indicate in the code snippet below